Kibbeh are little bulgur meat pies. It is a great Middle Eastern favorite; it seems everyone has adopted it as the darling ethnic dish.

 Traditionally, kibbeh are torpedo-shaped; the trademark oblong shape is indeniably adorable; flatten a piece of dough in your hand, place a little filling, then enclose the dough around the filling, and pinch the ends into points.
 Repeat.
 Fry.

-Good Sephardi that I am, I love Kibbeh, but I am not so fond of labor intensive dishes.
+Good Sephardi that I am, I love Kibbeh, but I am not so fond of labor-intensive dishes (Take a look at how I streamline Kibbeh soup, another great favorite).
 And I go to any length not to fry.
 So I make it the lazy and no less delicious way: Baked, and cut in diamond shapes.

 This suits me much better than a dozen or two fried tiny ones: I and my guests will enjoy it more often.
 And of course, so will you and yours.
 Maybe not as cute or as dramatic, but who cares, if it is every bit as delicious, simpler and healthier?
 Not only that: you can warm it up much more easily with no fear of drying, even for a shabbos lunch (the finished dish has no liquids).